 - 8 Clementines

 - Mix the wine, water, brandy, and sugar, stirring to dissolve the sugar.
-Add in 2 tablespoons of ground cinnamon or three cinnamon sticks, and a teaspoon of allspice and cardamom each.
-Sprinkle in four star anise and half a tablespoon of cloves–ground or whole.
+Add in the cinnamon sticks, cloves and star anise.
 Cut the clementines into small pieces and add.

 - Turn the slow cooker onto medium heat, and cover.
 Let the cooker do its thing, bringing the wine to a gentle simmer.
 Turn the dial down to low heat, and keep it cooking for a few more minutes.
 Once you see it beginning to simmer, turn it to the “Keep Warm” setting.
 You’ll need to let it sit for about half an hour before you serve.